jtang1618/movie_industry_insights/Readme.md

 ![Top10ne.png](Top10ne.png)

 We looked at how language is represented in the film industry and we saw that English makes up 88% of films vs. 12% for non-English films.
 In that 12%, which includes 75 language, the top 10 occuring languages are clustered around ones spoken in Europe & Asia, in countries with a history of film-making:
-		* France - birthplace of cinema
+* France - the birthplace of cinema
-		* India & China - represented by multiple languages further down the list And then looking at the non-English films we do have the figures for, the top 10 grossing films brought in about $762 million worldwide, with a net revenue of about $583 mil.
+* India & China - represented by multiple languages
+And then looking at the non-English films we do have the figures for, the top 10 grossing films brought in about $762 million worldwide, with a net revenue of about $583 mil.
 Contrast that to the top 10 grossing English films at roughly $18 billion and it's a drop in the bucket.
 Our takeaway here confirms our assumptions, that the audience for films made in English is much larger than for non-English films, in U.S. as well as worldwide.

 ### Overall Recommendations